 Our Police and Fire Chaplains respond to calls for service 24 hours per day, 7 days per week, directly supporting First Responders and the nearly 900,000 residents of Pierce County.
 Our Chaplains serve all people, regardless of their faith background, during some of the most difficult moments of their lives, helping them to navigate the aftermath of a traumatic event and build resilience.

-After successful completion of our Academy, our Chaplains are equipped to serve in the following ways:
+After successful completion of our Academy, our Chaplains are equipped to provide the following services:

 -